magda-io/magda-config/existing-k8s.md

 ```
 You need to unset your `NODE_OPTIONS` env variable if you run into `Pkg: FLAGS_MISMATCH` while running the secrets script.

+> If the pre-build binary doesn't work for your local environment, you can also clone [Magda Main Repo](https://github.com/magda-io/magda), run `yarn install` and then `yarn create-secrets`

 Output should look something like so:
 ```
 magda-create-secrets tool